invpe/GridShell/Documentation/GIP/0009-GFSMaxOpenFiles.md

 - Date: 1/7/2023

 # Synopsis
-Introduce MAX Open files within Retention window
+Introduce MAX Open files within Retention window per user.

 # Rationale
 - Reason for this GIP, what does it solve, improve.